newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-impact-fund.md

   - waste-management-and-Remediation
 publishStageArchive: Do Not Publish
 ---

 ## Eligibility

-* Funds must be allocated to environmental cleanup (not assessment or investigation)
+- Funds must be allocated to environmental cleanup (not assessment or investigation)

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-You recieve low-interest (1-2%) loans of up to $350,000.
+You receive low-interest (1-2%) loans of up to $350,000.

 :::